ACea15/FENIAX/README.md

 # Finite Element models 4 Intrinsic Nonlinear Aeroelastics in JAX [FENIAX]

-FEM4INAS is an aeroelastic toolbox  written and parallelized in Python, which acts as a post-processor of commercial software such as MSC Nastran.
+FENIAX is an aeroelastic toolbox  written and parallelized in Python, which acts as a post-processor of commercial software such as MSC Nastran.
 Arbitrary FE models built for linear aeroelastic analysis are enhanced with geometric nonlinear effects, flight dynamics and linearized state-space solutions about nonlinear equilibrium.

 ![XRF1](./docs/images/xrf1-model3.jpg)